seungjun45/Water-Filling/Readme.txt

 Meng : illumination correction with Meng's method [5]

-Water : illumination correction with our method
+Water : illumination correction with our method (ks for sampling rate: higher ks -> better performance, but slower speed)

 ACCV: illumination correction with Bako's method [6]